PromptSail/prompt_sail/docs/_docs/51-deploy-promptsail-local.md

 * `BACKEND_URL` should point to the backend service the url should be available from UI docker container.
 * `PROXY_URL_HOST` is used to properly set the proxy url for creating the links to ai providers, this should point to public url of the backend service host.

-### Check that the Docker containers are running

-🖥️ **User Interface (UI)**

-The UI should be up and running at [http://localhost:80/](http://localhost:80/).
-- Default login credentials: `admin`:`password`
-- Default organization name: `Default`
-- 🛠️ You can edit the organization name in the database using mongo-express.

-🔧 **Backend Service (API)**

-The backend services should be operational at [http://localhost:8000/](http://localhost:8000/).
-- Swagger UI can be accessed at [http://localhost:8000/docs/](http://localhost:8000/docs/).

-🗄️ **MongoDB**

-The MongoDB database should be running at [http://localhost:27017/](http://localhost:27017/).
-- Default login credentials: `root`:`password`
-- Default database name: `prompt_sail`
-- Default folder for storing data will be located in the root directory of the project in the `data/mongo` folder.

-📊 **Mongo-Express**

-Mongo-Express acts as a web-based MongoDB admin interface.
-It should be accessible at [http://localhost:8081/](http://localhost:8081/).
-- Default login credentials: `admin`:`pass`
-- It is not necessary to use Mongo-Express to run Prompt Sail, but it can be helpful for debugging and monitoring the database.

-**All the settings** can be changed in the appropriate `dokcer-compose` files:

-* for pulled images in [docker-compose.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose.yml)
-* for build images in [docker-compose-build.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose-build.yml)

 ### Troubleshooting